 The commander of the Israeli Air Force, Maj.
 Gen. Amir Eshel, said recently that Iron Dome cannot fully protect Israel and its citizens.

-- Move over, Iron Dome: 'Magic' yarmulke aims to protect Europe's Jews
+- 'Magic' Yarmulke Aims to Protect Europe's Jews

 In an interview in the March issue of the air force's magazine, the reporter asked Eshel if the anti-missile defense system – which was widely used during Israel's summer war with Hamas in Gaza and widely credited with saving Israeli lives – could live up to the public's expectations.